loyfael/KrakenLevels2/README.md

   - This fork (KrakenLevels) as your base

 Example mention: "Based on KrakenLevels (originally by Aglerr)"

+## How obtain .jar file ?
+- Clone the repository
+- Open the project in your favorite IDE (IntelliJ, Eclipse, etc)
+- Build the project using Maven (`mvn clean package`)
+- Find the .jar file in the `target` directory
+- Copy the .jar file to your server's plugins folder
+- Restart the server to load the plugin.
 ## Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests.
 ## License